eclipse-quneiform/website-source/content/developers/index.md

 ### Features for Developers

-*Quneiform* provides numerous tools for analyzing your project at every stage of internationalization.
+*Eclipse Quneiform*^®^ provides numerous tools for analyzing your project at every stage of internationalization.
 At the initial stage, *Quneiform* will analyze your source code to uncover various problems.
 This can include issues such as function misuse, strings not exposed for translation, etc.